IBM/deep-learning-language-model/README.md

 ## Training a Deep Learning Language Model Using Keras and Tensorflow
-_A Code Pattern focusing on how to train a machine learning language model while using Keras and Tensorflow._

 This Code Pattern will guide you through installing Keras and Tensorflow, downloading data of Yelp reviews and training a language model using recurrent neural networks, or RNNs, to generate text.

 Using deep learning to generate information is a hot area of research and experimentation.
 In particular, the RNN deep learning model approach has seemingly boundless amounts of areas it can be applied to, whether it be to solutions to current problems or applications in budding future technologies.
 One of these areas of application is text generation, which is what this Code Pattern introduces.
 Text generation is used in language translation, machine translation and spell correction.
 These are all created through something called a language model.
-This Code Pattern runs through exactly that: a language model using an long short term memory (LSTM) RNN.
+This Code Pattern runs through exactly that: a language model using a Long Short Term Memory (LSTM) RNN.
 For some context, RNNs use networks with hidden layers of memory to predict the next step using the highest probability.
 Unlike Convolutional Neural Networks (CNNs) which use forward propagation, or rather, move forward through its pipeline, RNNs utilize backpropogation, or circling back through the pipeline to make use of the "memory" mentioned above.
 By doing this, RNNs can use the text inputed to learn how to generate the next letters or characters as its output.
 The output then goes on to form a word, which eventually ends up as a collection of words, or sentences and paragraphs.
 The LSTM part of the model allows you to build an even bigger RNN model with improved learning of long-term dependencies, or better memory.
 This means an improved performance for those words and sentences we're generating!

 This model is relevant as text generation is increasingly in demand to solve translation, spell and review problems across several industries.
 In particular, fighting fake reviews plays a big role in this area of research.
 Fake reviews are a very real problem for companies such as Amazon and Yelp, who rely on genuine reviews from users to vouch for their products and businesses which are featured on their sites.
 As of writing this, it is very easy for businesses to pay for fake, positive reviews, which ultimately end up elevating their sales and revenue.
 It is equally as easy to generate negative reviews for competing businesses.
 Unfortunately this leads users to places and products fradulently and can potentially lead to someone having a negative experience or worse.
 In order to combat these abuses and illegal activity, text generation can be used to detect what a review looks like when it is generated versus a genuine review written by an authentic user.
-This Code Pattern walks you how do create this text generation at a high level.
+This Code Pattern walks you through the steps to create this text generation at a high level.
 We will run through how to approach the problem with a small portion of Yelp review data, but afterwards you can apply it to a much larger set and test what output you get!

-The original yelp data used in this Code Pattern can be found [on Kaggle](https://www.kaggle.com/c/yelp-recruiting/data) as well as in this repository in the [data](data) folder.
+The original yelp data used in this Code Pattern can be found on [Kaggle](https://www.kaggle.com/c/yelp-recruiting/data) as well as in th [data](data) folder of this repository.

 ### But what is Keras and Tensorflow?